 She’s still involved in Hollywood with an advocacy role, inspired by some tough experiences.
 She was basically conned as a young actress by a man claiming he was helping her transition to older roles.
 He convinced her to sue her parents for millions, claiming they stole her substantial Step by Step earnings.
 In reality, it was her so-called partner stealing her funds.
 This went on for 20 years.
 Thankfully, Angela was able to secretly be informed by YouTube videos that she was in fact being indoctrinated by this man, and didn’t have her freedom anymore.
 Finally, she found the strength to break free and has since been reunited with her estranged family and friends.

-We’re happy to report that the 46-year-old former actress seems to have found happiness too, getting married and even recording some new music, like an original song, “We Love Santa Claus.”
+We’re happy to report that the 47-year-old former actress seems to have found happiness too, getting married and even recording some new music.

 Christopher Castile (Mark Foster)